liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/01-modularizing-an-existing-portlet/00-modularizing-an-existing-portlet-intro.markdown

 An application with properly modularized plugins offers several benefits.
 You can release individually its plugins without releasing the entire application.
-External clients can consume services from particular plugins, without having to depend on an entire application.
+External clients can consume services from particular plugins without having to depend on an entire application.
 And by splitting up large amounts of code into concise modules, teams can more easily focus on particular areas of the application.
 These are just a few reasons to modularize application plugins.